kvuchkov/CITB205-2020/lab3/README.md

 # Synpsis
-The goal of this exercise is to implement the empty member functions from Lab #2 and print the information on the invoice.
+The goal of this exercise is to implement the empty member functions from Lab #2 and print the _subtotal_ of the invoice.
 At this point, do not waste time trying to format the output of the `TextPrinter` class, but focus on implementing the functions of the other classes.

 # Clean
 1. You first need to have clean repository, i.e. no changes.
 You have to commit everything you have worked on: